-In this collection of elastic shorts and tops for men and women I use six different flower and plant motifs, due to their age-old significance: White tulips are a universally acknowledged symbol for forgiveness; Ivy symbolises eternal fidelity; Red carnations refer to the carnation revolution in Portugal in which the military dictatorship was peacefully overthrown by the local population; Red roses, generally recognised as a sign of true love; and lastly the proverbial Forget-me-nots.
+In this collection of stretch shorts and tops for men and women Kristof uses six different floral and plant motifs, based on their age-old connotation: white tulips are a universally recognised symbol of forgiveness; ivy is a sign of eternal loyalty; lavender is a symbol of devotion; red carnations refer to the Portuguese Carnation Revolution where the population peacefully took to the streets to celebrate the end of the military dictatorship; red roses are generally considered to be a sign of true love; and lastly the proverbial forget-me-nots.

 Discover the collection.